Just hearing the brooding moniker “the Black Canyon of the Gunnison” is enough to stir intrigue and curiosity for adventure-seeking travelers.

 Having visited every national park in the country, it means something when we say that the Black Canyon of the Gunnison is one of the best.
-The allure lies in the small crowds, unique landscape, friendly rangers, and general experience one can expect to find.
+The allure lies in the small crowds, unique landscape, friendly rangers, and overall experience.

-This travel guide has been written to help with planning and expectations for your visit to the park.
-In it, you will find all pertinent information including what to see, where to stay, suggested itineraries, and more.
+This travel guide will explain EVERYTHING you need to know for your first visit to Black Canyon NP.
+In it, you will find information regarding the best things to do and see, where to stay, the best hikes, suggested itineraries, and more.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

-The Black Canyon of the Gunnison NP is broken into two distinct regions: the North Rim and the South Rim.
-Despite being a stones-throw away, the two sections are separated by the roaring Gunnison River below with no bridges available.
 Accordingly, those who wish to visit both the North Rim and South Rim will have to drive 77 miles (1 hour 45 minutes) to get from one entrance station to the other!

 Both sections of the park are very small and can easily be explored in a couple of hours.
-Be warned that the North Rim Drive is not paved, but the road is well maintained.
+The North Rim Drive is not paved, but the road is well maintained.

 The most common question we receive about visiting the Black Canyon is whether we recommend the North Rim or the South Rim.

-Meanwhile, we found the North Rim to be the more photogenic option and enjoyed the total lack of crowds.
-However, the camping is very basic and limited to 13 small spaces which were full before noon on our visits.
+The North Rim is more photogenic and has even fewer crowds than the South Rim.
+However, the camping is extremely limited with only 13 small spaces, all of which were full before noon on our visits.
 As a result, we had to drive out of the park to camp.
-It is only 4 miles out to BLM land, but the unpaved roads make for slow-going.
+It is only 4 miles out to BLM land, but the unpaved roads make for a long, slow drive.

-As a photographer, I recommend the North Rim as the compositions proved far more pleasing on this side.
+As a photographer, I recommend the North Rim as the compositions proved far more pleasing on this side of the river.
 For casual visitors, however, you may prefer to have paved roads, a helpful visitor center, and nicer / more plentiful camping, which will all be found in the South Rim region.

 - Location: Colorado, USA